Towards an M5-Brane Model II: Metric String Structures: Introduction and results

 which already exhibits the problems arising in the straightforward categorification of connections based on $L_\infty$-algebras.
 Recall that the appropriate notion of isomorphism for $L_\infty$-algebra is that of a quasi-isomorphism and for the definitions of the Weil algebra and the invariant polynomials to be meaningful, they have to be compatible with these.
 That is, a quasi-isomorphism $\phi:\frg\rightarrow \tilde \frg$ has to induce a chain of (dual) quasi-isomorphisms,

-While this is always true for Lie algebras, it fails to hold for general $L_\infty$-algebras.
-The conclusion is that the straightforward definition of the Weil algebra $\sW(\frg)$ as the Chevalley--Eilenberg algebra of the inner derivations $\inn(\frg)$ is problematic.
+While this is always true for Lie algebras, it fails to hold for general $L_\infty$-algebras, where the quasi-isomorphism between the invariant polynomials fails to exist in general.
+The conclusion of~\cite{Sati:2008eg} was that the Weil algebra should be deformed by a topological invariant.